• Disease Overview

 Diagnosis

-A doctor will perform tests that examine the patient’s visual field suspected of having choroideremia and will look inside the eye for degeneration of the retina.
-Genetic testing is available for some genetic variants that cause choroideremia.
+A doctor will perform tests to examine the visual field in a person suspected of having choroideremia and will look inside the eye for degeneration of the retina.
+Genetic testing is available for some gene variants that cause choroideremia.

 • < Previous section